Azure-Samples/active-directory-xamarin-native-v2/MAUI/MauiAppWithBroker/README.md

 ### Some projects don't load in Visual Studio

 This might be because you have not installed all the required components from Visual Studio.
-You need to add the **.NET Mutli-platform App UI development** [workload](https://learn.microsoft.com/en-us/visualstudio/install/modify-visual-studio?view=vs-2022), in the Visual Studio Installer.
+You need to add the **.NET Multi-platform App UI development** [workload](https://learn.microsoft.com/visualstudio/install/modify-visual-studio?view=vs-2022), in the Visual Studio Installer.

 ### The project you want is not built

 you need to right click on the visual studio solution, choose **Configuration Properties** > **Configuration** and make sure that you check the projects and configuration you want to build (and deploy)

+> Use [Stack Overflow](http://stackoverflow.com/questions/tagged/msal) to get support from the community.
+Ask your questions on Stack Overflow first and browse existing issues to see if someone has asked your question before.
+Make sure that your questions or comments are tagged with [`azure-active-directory` `msal-net` `maui` `ms-identity` `msal`].

+If you find a bug in the sample, raise the issue on [GitHub Issues](../../../issues)

 #### Using the Windows Web Account Manager (WAM)